enzokro/awaq-agents/README.md

 More generally, the models can use many different given tools in an arbitrary loop.

 This is the key point where the magic happens: the models can weave the tools and make smart decisions about the best thing to do for the given input.
-With a well-thought out prompt structure (both (system + user) the models can  increase their computing resources by calling the needed tools, the needed amount of times, for a complex task.
+With a well-thought out prompt structure (both system + user) the models can  increase their computing resources by calling the needed tools, the needed amount of times, to complete a complex task.

 Additionally, we also have the ability to set a "prefill" prompt before calling the tool loop.
 Prefilling is an incredibly powerful tool that allows us to directly steer a model's output.
 It basically bootstraps the model's response by *forcing* it to start with the given prefill prompt.
 Prefill is a fantastic and improvable way to better condition our agent's output.